 - If your driver package uses the BuildNumber part of TargetOSVersion (introduced in Windows 10, version 1607 (Build 14310 and later)), you cannot use the DIFx tools with that driver package.
-The DIFx tools do not understand BuildNumber targeting.
+The DIFx tools do not support BuildNumber targeting.

 - Use DIFx version 2.1, which is available in the Windows 7 WDK through the Windows 10 Version 1511 WDK.
-Although a DIFx version of 2.1 was available in earlier versions of the WDK, it was not properly compatible with Windows 7 and later versions of Windows.
+Although a DIFx version of 2.1 was available in earlier versions of the WDK, it was not compatible with Windows 7 and later versions of Windows.